 Environmental reporter Ben Raines described the first time he descended down into this ancient undersea woodland: "It was like entering a fairy world," he told The Washington Post.
 "You get down there, and there are these cypress trees, and there are logs lying on the bottom, and you can touch them and peel the bark off."

 Raines has directed a newly released documentary, produced by the multimedia group This is Alabama and the Alabama Coastal Foundation, that showcases this magical place like never before.
-It can be viewed in its entirely right here:

 The forest stretches the equivalent of multiple city blocks deep beneath the surface of modern-day Mobile Bay.
 Clues to its whereabouts only became apparent a little over a decade ago, when Hurricane Ivan slammed into the Alabama coast in 2004 and produced massive waves that likely scooped out about 10 feet of sediment on the bay floor, exposing the buried trees for the first time in millennia.